briantan050/TELUS_IoT_Getting_Started/README.md

 ### Configure the query of the Stream Analytics job

-Even though the data packets can be sent and received successfully, the data will still arrive as text strings, making it impossible to display as numeric data on charts.
+Even though the data payloads can be sent and received successfully, the data will still arrive as text strings, making it impossible to display as numeric data on charts.
 We will therefore need to run a SQL query to process some of the data so that it can be sent to the Power BI report in a useable data format.
 In this step, we will use the `CAST()` function to convert the relevant variables into `float` format.

 1. Under Job topology, select **Query**.